inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/managing-configurations.md

 :::note
 This restriction is only applied to non-admin users!
 Users with admin rights will still be able to promote their own changes.
 :::

+## External Changes

+While it is not recommended, it is possible to directly change the configuration files in the filesystem instead of via the configuration server's UI or REST-API.

+In order for your changes in the file-system to become active, you need to let the configuration server know about the external changes.
+This can be done by sending an HTTP GET request to the `/api/v1/configuration/reload` endpoint.
+This request needs to include your credentials via basic auth.
+A request to this endpoint causes all external changes to be committed to the `WORKSPACE` branch and the server to be updated accordingly.

+Alternatively, you can also manually commit to the `WORKSPACE` branch in the working directory of the configuration server.
+However, you need to make sure that the server is either shut down or you need to have the guarantee that no other users are currently editing files via the UI, otherwise your repository might get corrupted.